-Password PostgreSQL Executable Location Select the location of the PostareS(), evecutables Enter a number between 1 and 999 to specify the template server's priority in the cascading failover sequence for Backup this resource.
+Backup Priority Enter a number between 1 and 999 to specify the template server's priority in the cascading failover sequence for this resource.
 A lower number means a higher priority.
-Priority SIOS Protection Suite assigns the number "1" to the server on which the hierarchy was created.
+SIOS Protection Suite assigns the number "1" to the server on which the hierarchy was created.
 No two servers can have the same priority for a given resource.